 Lastly, I would like to cite the for the National Longitudinal Survey of Youth 1997 by the US Bureau of Labor which I used to calculate an adjustment factor per user to control for a multitude of variables that heavily impact lifetime income.

-The method was very heavily inspired by the method of Preston Cooper's Paper here and I reckon that the main differences are a newer dataset and different variables used, alongside with the interactive component.
+The method was very heavily inspired by the method of Preston Cooper's Paper here and also another paper by Douglas A. Webber here .
+I reckon that the main differences are a newer dataset and different variables used, alongside with the interactive component.

 It is very difficult to figure out the value of a college degree because there is such a large difference between those who go to college and those who do not.
 For example, a lot of people who are smart enough to be an astronaut do not end up being plumbers, but what if someone with the potential to be an astronaut becomes a plumber?
 Would they be one of the best plumbers to ever exist?